BY FORUM DESAI, FOUNDER AND COO, SCHOOLMINT

 Streamline Lottery Management for Staff

 Once a school switches from a manual lottery to an online one, they find that it saves them a lot of staff time and increases internal operational efficiency.
-Compared to a manual lottery process, which can take several hours or even days in some cases, an online lottery can be run in a matter of minutes.
+Compared to a manual lottery process, which can take several hours or even days, an online lottery can be run in a matter of minutes.
 Once the lottery is complete, a school can automatically send out electronic notifications to parents letting them know whether or not their child has been offered a seat, waitlisted, or declined.

 In addition, an online lottery system allows a school to centrally store all institutional knowledge about the lottery process so that if a staff member is out sick or takes a new position, someone else can easily administer the lottery in their place.
 Staff that are responsible for conducting the lottery can easily train their colleagues on how to run it, empowering multiple members of the team to share the work and back one another up if necessary.
 Lottery logic, which governs how the lottery operates, can be created and customized, then automated.
-And with the benefit of such an automated system, charter school staff can also have greater confidence that they are prepared to undergo a lottery audit and provide accurate, regular reports to charter authorizers.
+And with the benefit of such an automated system, school staff can also have greater confidence that they are prepared to undergo a lottery audit and provide accurate, regular reports to charter authorizers or other authorities.

 By upgrading to an online lottery process, schools can make it easier for parents to keep track of their child’s status while also reducing the possibility of errors or mistakes in the system.
 This eases parents’ frustrations and gives them peace of mind that their child will receive a fair shot at a good education, addressing their concerns about potential issues of fairness and equity.
 Meanwhile, school staff can benefit from a faster, more efficient, and less complex lottery process that is centrally administered and provides timely, automatic status notifications to parents on the results of the lottery.
 This way, parents can feel better informed and more in control about the educational opportunities available to their children.